K-Dharshini/4.Execution_of_NetworkCommends/README.md

 # EXP4a.
-Simulating PING command
+Working with network commands

 ## Aim:
 Use of Network commands in Real Time environment.

-## Software :
+## Software:
 Command Prompt And Network Protocol Analyzer

 ## Procedure:
 To do this EXPERIMENT- follows these steps:

-In this EXPERIMENT- students have to understand basic networking commands e.g cpdump, netstat, ifconfig, nslookup ,traceroute and also capture ping and traceroute PDUs using a network protocol analyzer
+In this EXPERIMENT- students have to understand basic networking commands e.g cpdump, netstat, ifconfig, nslookup, traceroute and also capture ping and traceroute PDUs using a network protocol analyzer.

 All commands related to Network configuration which includes how to switch to privilege mode and normal mode and how to configure router interface and how to save this configuration to flash memory or permanent memory.